 - Cash benefits that cover about two-thirds of your wages

 - Permanent total disability and/or permanent partial disability

-- Funeral and burial benefits for families of those who die in an on-the-job accident
+- Funeral and burial benefits for families of those who pass away in job-related accidents

 - Property owners or occupiers